kayak/smart_proxy_dns_menandmice/README.md

-# SmartProxyDnsMenandmice
+# Men & Mice Smart Proxy DNS Plugin

-*Introduction here*
+This plugin adds a new DNS provider for managing records in [Men & Mice](https://www.menandmice.com)

-This plugin adds a new DNS provider for managing records in MyService.
+The Men & Mice Web Services package must be installed to access the API features of Men & Mice.
+See the Men & Mice [documentation](https://docs.menadnmice.com/) for information on how to install web services.

 ## Installation

 See [How_to_Install_a_Smart-Proxy_Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Smart-Proxy_Plugin)
 for how to install Smart Proxy plugins

-This plugin is compatible with Smart Proxy 1.10 or higher.
+This plugin is compatible with Smart Proxy 1.15 or higher.

 ## Configuration